-- 5.14.1 Areas of Woodland and Registered Trees are shown on the Constraints Map accompanying this plan.
-All 'Low Density Housing in Parkland' sites (which are rolled forward as part of this Plan) are deemed to be areas of Registered Trees. - 5.14.2 Environment Policy 3 in the Strategic Plan protects woodland areas from unacceptable loss or damage and it is unnecessary to add to this policy approach.
+- 5.14.1 Areas of Woodland and Registered Trees are shown on the Constraints Map accompanying this plan. - 5.14.2 - Environment Policy 3 in the Strategic Plan protects woodland areas from unacceptable loss or damage and it is unnecessary to add to this policy approach.
 However, new development in the East should be designed to take existing tree coverage and woodland areas into account during any design schemes and use such areas as a starting point for additional landscaping.
 Development Briefs (which are yet to be finalised) are used in this Plan to identify where tree surveys, mixed tree planting schedules and structural landscaping may be required.

-5.15 Green Gaps
+Green Gaps

-5.15.1 The Isle of Man Strategic Plan sets out in Strategic Policy 3 and Spatial Policy 7 the requirement to protect settlements from coalescence and enables the Area Plans to identify 'Green Gaps'.
+The Isle of Man Strategic Plan sets out in Strategic Policy 3 and Spatial Policy 7 the requirement to protect settlements from coalescence and enables the Area Plans to identify 'Green Gaps'.

-- 5.15.2 These Green Gaps can be described as multi-functional green infrastructure areas which stand out as strategically important open land areas between settlements.
+- 5.15.1 These Green Gaps can be described as multi-functional green infrastructure areas which stand out as strategically important open land areas between settlements.
 They normally represent a physical separation between settlements, often being natural/semi-natural green spaces which have public amenity value.
 Consciously or unconsciously, these areas contribute to feeling of leaving one place and going into another.
 It is these areas that help to keep settlements distinct.
 Green Gaps can be important wildlife corridors, helping to limit habitat fragmentation and providing migration routes.
 It is not necessary to identify green gaps between all of the settlements; some are more threatened by coalescence than others.
+Taking into consideration the characteristics of the settlements in the East and particular landscape features, as well as the Public Inquiry Report, a number of important 'Green Gaps' have been identified:

+- Douglas and Onchan (Blackberry Lane)

+- Baldrine and Laxey

+- Glen Vine and Crosby

+- Union Mills and Strang

+- Strang and Douglas

-Taking into consideration the characteristics of the settlements in the East and particular landscape features, a number of important 'Green Gaps' have been identified: - Douglas and Onchan (Blackberry Lane) - Baldrine and Laxey - Glen Vine and Crosby - 5.15.3 The Green Gaps are identified on Map 3.
-There are, by design, no precise boundaries.
-They are intended to represent a buffer area within which any development proposals will be scrutinised in terms of the potential impacts on the recognised openness and whether such development would lead to greater coalescence between settlements. - 5.15.4 Douglas and Onchan (Blackberry Lane) The existing green space separating Douglas and Onchan consists of well-maintained farmland, sports pitches and a seasonal campsite.
+- .15.3 The Green Gaps are identified on Map 3.
+They have been re-drafted since the Draft Plan to now have re are, by design, no precise boundaries.
+They are intended to represent a buffer area within which any development proposals will be scrutinised in terms of the potential impacts on the recognised openness and whether such development would lead to greater coalescence between settlements.

+Douglas and Onchan (Blackberry Lane) - The existing green space separating Douglas and Onchan consists of well-maintained farmland, sports pitches and a seasonal campsite.
 It provides valuable recreational space for the inhabitants of both settlements and is the last remaining physical break between Douglas and Onchan.
-It is however recognised that part of this area has been mooted as being potentially suitable for key social infrastructure.
+It is however recognised that part of this area has been mooted as being potentially suitable for key social infrastructure and is possibly needed to improve highway infrastructure at the Mountain Road/Governors Road junction.
 Any future applications will be considered on their merits taking into account the proposals set out in this plan and the Strategic Plan.